ashaik1205/Lending_Club_case_study/README.md

 ## Acknowledgements
 - Refer to Data_Dictionary.xlsx for proper understanding of data columns.
 - Refer to Loan.zip file for the data shared.
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
 Created by [@ashaik1205] - feel free to contact me!